Malliciah Goodman

-Malliciah Goodman (born January 4, 1990) is a former American football defensive end.
-He played college football at Clemson, and was drafted by the Atlanta Falcons in the fourth round of the 2013 NFL Draft.
+Malliciah Goodman (born January 4, 1990) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Clemson Tigers, and was selected by the Atlanta Falcons in the fourth round of the 2013 NFL draft.

-Early years
+Early life

 Goodman was born in Florence, South Carolina.
 He attended West Florence High School, and played for the West Florence Knights high school football team.
 He had a productive senior season with 73 tackles, 27 tackles for loss, and 15 sacks in nine games, and was a finalist for Mr. Football in South Carolina.
 He participated in the 2009 U.S. Army All-American Bowl in San Antonio, Texas.

 Rated a four-star recruit by Rivals.com, he was rated the second best strong side defensive end in the nation.
 He accepted a scholarship offer from Clemson University over offers from Maryland, South Carolina, Tennessee, and Virginia.
 He was also active in his local Boy Scout troop, achieving the rank of Life Scout.